Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 Multi-channel outreach that's automated

-The reason is simple: dedicated tools do their one thing better than any multi-channel platform does all things.
+The reason is simple.
+Dedicated tools do their one thing better than any multi-channel platform does all things.

 The AI handles the research and writing grunt work.
 The strategy, the segmentation, and the relevance come from the humans who set up the system.